 Staining is limited to most food spills on your deck.
 The usual suspects mustard, barbeque sauce and red wine.
 The one exception is suntan lotion.
 Almost every warranty will exclude damage from suntan lotion.
 So enjoy the sun on your deck but apply the lotion somewhere else.
 Also, food spills will need to be cleaned up within 48 hours or 1 week, depending on the brand.

-Exclusions to warranties for composite deckingOpens in a new tab. are largely standard and mostly what you’d expect for products like this.
+Exclusions to warranties for composite decking are largely standard and mostly what you’d expect for products like this.
 Manufacturers won’t cover improper installation, any activities beyond normal use, changes in the terrain, improper handling, or complaints about slight colour variations.

-Warranties for composite decks don’t cover Acts of GodOpens in a new tab., either.
+Warranties for composite decks don’t cover Acts of God, either.
 Despite the religious connotations of the term, Acts of God generally refer to any natural event without human intervention, especially those people could not reasonably foresee or prepare for.
 Natural disasters like sudden floods and storms fall into this category.

 In short, warranties for composite decks cover normal use in typical situations, but they don’t cover abnormal situations.